-We are *hoping* to host a virtual career fair in early May.
-In the meantime, you can check out some smaller virtual career fairs intended for specific industries such as:
+We are *hoping* to host a virtual job and internship fair on May 13.
+In the meantime, you can check out some smaller virtual career fairs intended for specific industries.

 Additionally, Handshake and other job search engines, such as Indeed, Glassdoor, and Idealist will remain active.
 We recommend that you prioritize using Handshake, because Handshake is a hub for internships and entry level jobs, and allows you to filter by industry.

 Handshake has created a blog and multiple resources specifically focused on helping students navigate a virtual career search, interview process, and making the most of a remote internship.
 There are also articles with tips from recruiters.
 Check out their website for some interesting content!
 Some are shared below:

 - Get Hired Remotely

 - 6 Ways to Make the Most of a Remote Internship

 - How to Make a Good Impression in a Virtual Job Interview